Skip to main content

 • Anastrozole ∞ As testosterone levels rise, some of it will naturally convert to estrogen via the aromatase enzyme.
 In some men, this can lead to an excess of estrogen, causing side effects like water retention or gynecomastia.
 Anastrozole is an aromatase inhibitor that modulates this conversion, ensuring a healthy balance between testosterone and estrogen.

-This multi-faceted approach ensures that the entire HPG axis is supported, leading to better outcomes and fewer than simply administering testosterone in isolation.
+This multi-faceted approach ensures that the entire HPG axis is supported, leading to better outcomes and fewer side effects than simply administering testosterone in isolation.
 The goal is to restore the body’s natural hormonal symphony, not just to raise a single hormone level.

 Female Hormone Balance Protocols